Student loans are the largest source of debt in the United States after mortgages, hence why financial aid is more important than ever.

 Grants are usually given based on a student’s need, and typically do not need to be repaid.
 There are many federal grants available to students attending four-year colleges or universities, community colleges, and career schools.
 These include Federal Pell Grants, Federal Supplemental Education Opportunity Grants (FSEOG), Teach Education Assistance for College and Higher Education (TEACH) Grants, and Iraq and Afghanistan Grants.

 Federal Work-Study Program

-This type of aid allows students to get a job (usually part-time) related to their career.
+This type of aid allows students to get a job (usually part-time) related to their careers.
 This helps them to earn money during the school year while gaining valuable work experience.

-While loans do have to be repaid, the following have low interest, which make them more affordable.
+While loans do have to be repaid, the following have low interest, which makes them more affordable.

 Federal Perkins Loan Program

-This loan program is for graduate and undergraduate students, and is campus-based.
-The amount you get will depend on your level of need and how much your receive in other types of aid.
+This loan program is for graduate and undergraduate students and is campus-based.
+The amount you get will depend on your level of need and how much you receive in other types of aid.
 It also depends on the amount of revolving Perkins loan funds available at your school, which varies by college.